xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/move_pvc_to_other_namespace.md

 Following option will reuse PV in the new namespace, rollback of the option is more complicated.

-Delete the current PVC in the namespace `default` if it still exists (on older version from 22.2 dai-xlr-digitalai-release PVC will not exist):
+Delete all the current PVCs in the namespace `default` if they still exist (on older version from 22.2 dai-xlr-digitalai-release PVC will not exist):
 ```
 ❯ kubectl delete pvc dai-xlr-digitalai-release -n default
 ```